redhawk668/ZX-Spectrum-S-Video/README.md

 Rev. B is a full SMD design and is based on an FMS6143 video filter driver/amplifier.

-Rev. C is the final design and is based on a THS7314D chip, this is a 3,3 volt design and uses very little power.
+Rev. C is the final design and is based on a THS7314D video buffer/amplifier chip, this is a 3,3 volt design and uses very little power.
+This also has the best display quality.

 I have included the Gerber files from each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.